Parents and Volunteers

 Finishing the Saturday morning competition at a reasonable hour depends on assistance from parents.

 We have parent Age Marshalls for each age group and gender.
 This helps ensure events start on time and streamlines the operation of events.
 Training is provided and it is a great way to be involved with your child.
 If you are interested in being an Age Marshall, please email the Registrar and talk to our Age Marshall coordinator.

-While we have Age Marshalls, they still need parents at events to mark and measure the throws or jumps, rake the long jump pit, and carry out some crowd control.
+While we have Age Marshalls, each age group also needs parents at events to mark and measure the throws or jumps, rake the long jump pit, and carry out some crowd control.
 Most parents absolutely enjoy being part of their child’s achievements and the children love to see Mum and Dad there supporting them.

 Little Athletics has some great introductory videos to help Little Athletes (and parents) start.
 How do you throw a shotput?
 Or high jump?
 Check here for for lots of helpful tips from Little Athletics Victoria.

 And parent helpers have their own great online resource from Little Athletics Australia to help out.
 How do you help with the javelin?
 How do you start a race?
 All your answers are there.
 And try this easy guide from Little Athletics ACT.
 Plus the Officials Guide D Level that tells you how to start a race, measure a throw and more.

 Proceeds from the canteen operations are essential in providing funds to purchase new equipment for the club.